fmfnet/DOH/README.md

 ## Introduction

 DNS resolve is a well known function that is implemented in all operating systems, then, Why we need a different way to do it?
-The main reason is privacy, estandar DNS protocol don't encrypt connections, which means DNS requests can be spied and forged.
+The main reason is privacy, standard DNS protocol don't encrypt connections, which means DNS requests can be spied and forged.

 But there are other reasons; first, DOH is very fast, more fast than a lot of local servers.
-This is not verry surprisingly if you consider that cloudflare and google (the main DOH providers) have huge network infraestructures.
+This is not very surprisingly if you consider that cloudflare and google (the main DOH providers) have huge network infraestructures.
 But there are more, DOH provides a more descriptive errors.
-A network connections error, something that standar DNS protocol can missinterpret as a non existent record, DOH provides the correct error reason.
+For example, standard DNS servers can misinterpret network errors as nonexistent records.
+DOH will correctly report the error.

 If you need a fast and reliable DNS name resolution, DOH provides a better solution than standard DNS servers.